siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 Recognition is not only an epistemic word.
 It is also a physical event.

-This chapter develops one concrete claim: recognition is physically realized as selective resonance.
+This chapter develops one concrete claim in the line pursued by this book: recognition is most usefully understood as physically realized through selective resonance.

 That does not mean that every resonance is already recognition.
 It means that a